tobiascanavesi/study_planner/output/time_estimation.md

-Unfortunately, I was unable to access the necessary file to estimate the study time for different topics.
-This hinders my ability to provide accurate estimates and suggestions for optimizing study time.
+I was unable to access the content of the file 'topics_complexity.txt' to estimate the time needed to study different topics.
+It seems the file path provided was incorrect or the file does not exist.
+In order to proceed with estimating study times, the correct file path or the file itself needs to be provided.